 In the credit assessment Lendahand uses a, partly automated, credit scoring model.
 The credit

 scoring model consists of 5 categories:

 5. Macro factors

-In the credit scoring model, each of these categories is made up of 4-7 questions, all of which yield a score of 1-5.
+In the credit scoring model, each category comprises 4-7 questions, all of which yield a score of 1-5.
 Based on the weights of the (sub)scores, a total score is then obtained.
 This total score leads to a risk categorization of the crowdfunding offer and it is also used to determine the total interest rate of the offer.
 The score is dynamic in the sense that through regular reporting and monitoring scores can change and will be adjusted accordingly.